The 2020 WMA Fall Conference will be held on Thursday, October 15, 2020 from 8:30 a.m. to 3:30 p.m. on Zoom, our first fully virtual conference!

 There aren’t any rules you have to follow.
 However, there are a few principles that will help everyone get the most out of the experience.

-Only a few sessions are preplanned because the day’s agenda will be created the day of the event by the attendees.
+Only a few sessions are preplanned because the afternoon’s agenda will be created the day of the event by the attendees.
 You’ll be able to attend sessions based on what you’re most interested in and passionate about.

 Yes!
 There have been successful unconferences and hybrids in non-profits and businesses around the world.
 Anywhere people are open to collaborative learning, there are unconferences happening.

 Yes.
 WMA has applied to the Washington State Bar Association and been granted 5.5 hours of Continuing Legal Education credits for the pre-planned portions of the conference in the categories of “Professional Development” and “Improving the Legal System” categories.

 Yes.
 This is a great opportunity to earn some of the educational credits you need to renew your WMA certification.
 You can download a form from the WMA website.
 Simply complete the form detailing the sessions you attend and submit it to email@example.com for approval.